Vaibhav-T-10/Miscellaneous/README.md

-# 🎉 Free HTML Games(Beta)
+# 🎮 Free Fun HTML Games

-   All games are under testing & improvement — try one and send feedback!
+_All games are under testing & improvement 🔧✨_